pebreo/pebreo.github.io/BeginningAntifragility.md

+# Road to antifragility
+done: story of being broken
+todo: story of what lead to antifragility

 ## Roderigo
 Roderigo's world shrunk faster than a line of code compiling.
 First, his mom.
 A quiet thief, cancer had stolen her laugh, then her memory, and finally, her life.
 Then, the world outside his window followed suit.
 A triple whammy: a loved-one's death, a global pandemic, a massive stroke.
 Stuck in a sterile room, the only companions were the monotonous beeps of machines and the nurses' awkward attempts at small talk.